Ojojostar/retutorial/README.md

-this is the lobsterbelt. everything is made of lobsters. git
+this is the lobsterbelt. everything is made of lobsters. currently testing username change.